ozkary/stock-market-analytics/README.md

   2. **Analysis (02-analysis):** This section focuses on analyzing the collected data.
 It will cover techniques like calculating returns, volatility, correlations, and potentially using visualization libraries like Matplotlib or Seaborn.
   3. **Modeling (03-modeling):** This section dives into building models for stock price prediction or market behavior.
 It can explore various models like linear regression, ARIMA, or machine learning algorithms.
   4. **Trading Strategy (04-trading-strategy):** This section explores developing potential trading strategies based on the analysis and models.
 Backtesting techniques may be implemented to evaluate the strategies' effectiveness.
   5. **Operations (05-operations):** This section may cover aspects like automating data retrieval, model training, and strategy execution.
-It could involve scheduling tools or cloud platforms.
+It could involve scheduling tools or cloud platforms for deployments.